 The types of services buyer’s agents offer typically are not different from those provided by seller’s agents -- they are just provided from a different perspective.

-Dayton Re/Max agent Cyndi Shurts is available to represent you as Your Buyer’s Agent.
-As an Accredited Buyer's Representative (ABR), she will put her knowledge and expertise to work for you as your representative.
+Dayton KELLER WILLIAMS ADVANTAGE agents Cyndi & Don Shurts are available to represent you as Your Buyer’s Agent.
+As an Accredited Buyer's Representative (ABR), Cyndi will put her knowledge and expertise to work for you as your representative.
 An important thing to know is that in Ohio, to be represented by a Buyer’s Agent does not cost you.
 Here is how that works:

 The Realtor working as your "Buyer's Agent" is paid by the "Listing Brokerage."
 The home owner has an agreement with the "Listing/Seller's Realtor and Brokerage" that states a commission of certain percentage of the purchase price will be paid to the Listing Company when their home sells.
 Through the local Multiple Listing Service (MLS), that "Listing Agent" has an agreement to pay a "Buyer's Agent" a portion of that commission if a "Buyer's Agent" brings a buyer to purchase the house.
 So regardless of whether you use a Realtor or not, the home seller pays the same amount of commission.
 If you use a Buyer’s Agent the purchase price is the same and buyer representation has cost you no money!